The convex core of quasifuchsian manifolds with particles: Compactness statements

 Let $(\Omega_n)_{n\in \N}$ be a sequence of compact subsets of $\bar N$ such that, for all $n\in \N$, $\Omega_n$ is convex for $\bar g_n$.
 Suppose that $\Omega_n\rightarrow \Omega$ in the Hausdorff topology.
 The definition of a convex subset and the previous paragraph show that $\Omega$ is convex, since any geodesic segment $\gamma$ in $(\bar N,\bar g)$ with endpoints in the interior of $\Omega$ is the limit of a sequence of geodesic segments $\gamma_n$, with $\gamma_n$ geodesic for $\bar g_n$.
 Since $\gamma_n$ has endpoints in $\Omega_n$ (for $n$ large enough) and $\Omega_n$ is convex for $\bar g_n$, $\gamma_n\subset\Omega_n$, and therefore $\bar \gamma\subset \Omega$, and $\Omega$ is convex for $\bar g$.
 Conversely, a similar argument shows that any compact convex subset for $\bar g$ is the Hausdorff limit of a sequence of compact convex subsets of the metrics $\bar g_n$.

-For all $n$, $\bar \convn$ contains all closed geodesics in $(\bar N, \bar g_n)$.
+For all $n$, $ C(\overline{M}_n)$ contains all closed geodesics in $(\bar N, \bar g_n)$.
 Given a non-trivial homotopy class $\alpha$ in $\bar N_r$ (the complement of the singular curves in $\bar N$), it is realized for each $n\in \N$ by a (unique) closed geodesic $\gamma_n$ in $(\bar N,\bar g_n)$, and the sequence $(\gamma_n)_{n\in \N}$ converges to the closed geodesic $\gamma$ which realizes $\alpha$ in $(\bar N,\bar g)$.
-For each $n\in \N$, $\gamma_n\subset \bar \convn$.
-Moreover we have seen that the diameter of the $\bar \convn$ is bounded.
-It follows that $(\bar \convn)_{n\in \N}$ converges -- after extracting a subsequence -- to a limit subset $C'$ which contains all closed geodesics in $(\bar N,\bar g)$.
+For each $n\in \N$, $\gamma_n\subset C(\overline{M}_n)$.
+Moreover we have seen that the diameter of the $ C(\overline{M}_n)$ is bounded.
+It follows that $( C(\overline{M}_n))_{n\in \N}$ converges -- after extracting a subsequence -- to a limit subset $C'$ which contains all closed geodesics in $(\bar N,\bar g)$.

 Since $C'$ is the limit of a sequence of convex subset of the $(\bar N,\bar g_n)$, it is convex.
-Moreover if $\Omega\subset C'$ is convex, then it is the limit of a sequence of convex subsets $\Omega_n\subset \bar \convn$.
-But then $(\Omega_n\cap \bar \convn)_{n\in \N}$ is a sequence of convex subsets converging to $\Omega$.
-Because the $\bar \convn$ are minimal convex subsets, $\Omega_n\cap \bar \convn=\bar \convn$ for all $n$, so that $\Omega=C'$.
-So $C'=\bar \conv$.
-This shows that $\bar \conv$ is the Hausdorff limit of the $\bar \convn$.
+Moreover if $\Omega\subset C'$ is convex, then it is the limit of a sequence of convex subsets $\Omega_n\subset C(\overline{M}_n)$.
+But then $(\Omega_n\cap C(\overline{M}_n))_{n\in \N}$ is a sequence of convex subsets converging to $\Omega$.
+Because the $ C(\overline{M}_n)$ are minimal convex subsets, $\Omega_n\cap C(\overline{M}_n)= C(\overline{M}_n)$ for all $n$, so that $\Omega=C'$.
+So $C'= C(\overline{M})$.
+This shows that $ C(\overline{M})$ is the Hausdorff limit of the $ C(\overline{M}_n)$.

-Note that it is not clear at this point whether $\partial\bar \convn\rightarrow \partial \bar\conv$ in the $C^1$ topology.
+Note that it is not clear at this point whether $\partial C(\overline{M}_n)\rightarrow \partial C(\overline{M})$ in the $C^1$ topology.
 However, a general fact is that, if $\phi:S\rightarrow H^3$ is a smooth embedding of a surface, and if $(\phi_n)_{n\in \N}$ is a sequence of Lipschitz embeddings of $S$ in $H^3$ which converges to $\phi$ in the $C^0$ topology, then the distance $d_n$ induced on $S$ by the $\phi_n$ are larger, in the limit, than the distance $d$ induced by $\phi$:

 The same holds if $\phi$ is Lipschitz with locally convex image rather than smooth, see \cite{AZ}.
-Moreover, in case of equality in Equation (\ref{eq:limsup}), then the convergence of $(\phi_n)$ to $\phi$ is stronger, in the sense that the tangent plane to $\phi_n(S)$ almost everywhere converges to the tangent plane to $\phi(S)$.
+Moreover, in case of equality in Equation (\ref{eq:limsup}) and if the $\phi_n$ also have locally convex images, then the convergence of $(\phi_n)$ to $\phi$ is stronger, in the sense that the tangent plane to $\phi_n(S)$ almost everywhere converges to the tangent plane to $\phi(S)$.